MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UKFinancialServicesVerification.md

 - **Exempt non-financial services advertiser:** Advertisers that don't promote financial services but have reason to target people seeking financial services.
 Examples include aggregators, eCommerce platforms, and search engines.

 > [!NOTE]
-> Your ads that serve outside of the UK—whether financial or not—won't be impacted by your UK Financial services verification.
+> Your ads that serve outside of the UKâ€”whether financial or notâ€”won't be impacted by your UK Financial services verification.
 This is only for financial services ads within the UK.

 ## FAQ